Olga-smart/test/readme.md

     > ```
     > 📦header
     >   ┣ 📜header.pug
-    >   ┗ 📜style.scss    <--- plugin will not see this file
+    >   ┗ 📜style.scss    <--- the plugin will not see this file
     > ```

 3. The components folder that we pass to the plugin should have the following structure: `[components folder] > [component folder] > [pug, scss and js files of the component]`.